 Awaken roommates, inform them of the alarm and leave immediately.

 Be prepared to take directions from your building staff, fire and police personnel.

-Dress appropriately for the outside weather, as you may need to leave the building and wait in a remote location before being admitted back inside.
+Dress appropriately for the outside weather, as you will need to leave the building and wait in a remote location before being admitted back inside.
 Shoes and a coat are essential.
 Take your keys and Vassar ID card.